Click here to register for the 2024 Move’n’Groove!

 Info tables (blue diamond)

-Kids 10 yo and under line up at starting line
+Kids 10 yo and under line up behind starting line

 Kids race starts: 1 loop course